Highly breathable and anti-bacterial: eucalyptus fiber alias Lyocell Tencel

 The eucalyptus is a tree which grows very quickly (up to 20 meters in just 6-7 years).
-The eucalyptus is a tree that originally comes from Oceania but since many centuries is also cultivated in Europe.
-Our first association with the eucalyptus tree comes with honey or with the fantastic balsamic effects of the essential oil obtained from its leaves.
+It originally comes from Oceania but has been cultivated in Europe for several centuries as well.
+We usually first associate it with honey or with the fantastic balsamic effects of the essential oil obtained from its leaves.

 We use the pulp of the wood to produce textile which is exceptionally soft for our skin.

 One advantage of eucalyptus plantations is that they do not require the use of chemicals such as pesticides, herbicides, insecticides or fertilizers.

 Growing eucalyptus is a rather simple business.
 They are long-lived trees, simple, easy to propagate and extremely easy to care for.

 The eucalyptus adapts very well to any type of soil, even to the most difficult ones.
 The great advantage from an ecological point of view is that the eucalyptus can be planted in dry lands.
 Therefore it does not take up space for food crops.
 In ancient times the eucalyptus was used when marshland needed to be reclaimed.

 For us, the fact that the eucalyptus plantations do not require irrigation systems but can grow with natural, even scarce, rainfall is a very important added value.

 Production process with very low environmental impact.

 The eucalyptus tree is very robust.
 In summer it produces small white or green feathery firs that turn into round fruits containing seeds.